-Dr. Lohmann is the Senior Cyber Fellow with the American Institute for Contemporary German Studies at Johns Hopkins University.
-She manages projects which aim to increase agreement between Germany and the United States on improving cybersecurity and creating cybernorms.
-Since 2010, Dr. Lohmann has served as a university instructor at the Universität der Bundeswehr in Munich, where she taught cybersecurity policy, international human rights, and political science.
+Starting in 2010, Dr. Lohmann served as a university instructor at the Universität der Bundeswehr in Munich, where she taught cybersecurity policy, international human rights, and political science.
 She achieved her doctorate in political science there in 2013, when she became a senior researcher working for the political science department.

 Prior to her tenure at the Universität der Bundeswehr, Dr. Lohmann was a press spokeswoman for the U.S. Department of State for human rights as well as for the Bureau of Near Eastern Affairs (MEPI).
-Before her government service, she was a journalist.
-She has been published in multiple books, including a handbook on digital transformation, Redesigning Organizations: Concepts for the Connected Society (Springer, 2019), and has written over a thousand articles in international press outlets.
-She received her Master’s in International Service at American University (Washington, DC) and her Bachelor’s in Communications and German at Wheaton College (IL).
+Before her government service, she was a journalist and Fulbright scholar.
+She has been published in multiple books, including a handbook on digital transformation, Redesigning Organizations: Concepts for the Connected Society (Springer, 2020), and has written over a thousand articles in international press outlets.